escherize/huff/readme.md

 ## Extendable Grammar

-We now offer some super-deep customization of the hiccup grammar.
+We now offer customization of the hiccup grammar.

 With this power, you can write new tags that can parse (and validate) their inputs.